Narowal: Education

-Narowal public school is also one of the largest school in Narowal.
-C.M.S.
+Narowal public school is one of the largest and best educational institutions in Narowal.
+There are many other schools like The Educators, Dar e Arqam school system, Hassan Scholars public school and IIUI school system etc. C.M.S.
 High School Narowal is the oldest school in the region, owned by the famous L.D.BE.
 Which is the same system that owns institutes like Forman Christian College, Kinnaird College, and Cathedral schools Lahore.